ansible/ansible/rst/examples.rst

     ansible webservers -m file -a "dest=/path/to/c state=absent"

-The mode, owner, and group flags can also be used on the copy or template lines.
+The mode, owner, and group arguments can also be used on the copy or template lines.

 Managing Packages